mattmotoki/mattmotoki.github.io/_posts/2025-02-27-beta-target-encoding.md

 ### The Beta Distribution

-It is convenient to model binary target variables using the Bernoulli distribution, which has the Beta distribution as its conjugate prior, see these [course notes](https://people.eecs.berkeley.edu/~jordan/courses/260-spring10/other-readings/chapter9.pdf) on conjugate priors for more details.
+It is convenient to model binary target variables using the Bernoulli distribution, which has the Beta distribution as its conjugate prior, see these <a href="https://people.eecs.berkeley.edu/~jordan/courses/260-spring10/other-readings/chapter9.pdf" target="_blank">course notes</a> on conjugate priors for more details.
 The Beta distribution is parameterized by $\alpha$ and $\beta$, which can respectively be thought of as the number of positive and negative examples in a repeated Binomial experiment.
-Many [useful statistics of the Beta distribution](https://en.wikipedia.org/wiki/Beta_distribution) can written in terms of $\alpha$ and $\beta$; for example, the mean
+Many <a href="https://en.wikipedia.org/wiki/Beta_distribution" target="_blank">useful statistics of the Beta distribution</a> can written in terms of $\alpha$ and $\beta$; for example, the mean

 $$ \mu = \frac{\alpha}{\alpha + \beta}, \tag{4} $$